reinteractive-open/installfest_guides/source/guides/installfest/rails_on_mac.md

 ## Setting up a gcc/LLVM compiler

 With the installation of Xcode 8.1 you get the Command-Line tools installed by default.
-You can ensure it by running `gcc` in terminal.
+You can check this by running `gcc` in terminal.
 If it gives you this error: `clang: error: no input files`, then you already have the Command Line Tools installed.
 You can also check it in the Xcode GUI: Xcode->Preferences->Locations->Command Line Tools.
 If Command-Line Tools are installed you can move to the next section - [installing homebrew]().

-But in case Command Line tools were not installed for some reason proceed with following steps:
+If Command Line tools were not installed for some reason proceed with following steps:

 1. Open the [Terminal application](https://en.wikipedia.org/wiki/Terminal_(macOS)) (<kbd>⌘</kbd> + <kbd>Space</kbd> (to open [Spotlight](https://support.apple.com/en-au/HT204014)) then type "terminal" in the search bar and press <kbd>Return</kbd>).
 2. In the Terminal type: `xcode-select --install` or alternatively `gcc` and press enter.
 A popup will appear which will install the command-line compilation tools.
 You may be required to enter your profile password.
 3. You may receive a warning like: "_You have not agreed to the Xcode license agreements, please run 'xcodebuild -license'_".
 If so, simply run: `sudo xcodebuild -license` and enter your account password then follow the steps.
-4. Once that has finished try typing `gcc -v` into your terminal window to check the version .
+4. Once that has finished try typing `gcc -v` into your terminal window to check the version.
 You should see the following message:

 ```sh
 Configured with: --prefix=/Applications/Xcode.app/Contents/Developer/usr